Geo. Hattersley: Hattersley Standard Loom

 After the recapitalisation boom of 1919 cotton yarn production peaked in 1926, a further investment was sparse.
 Rayon, artificial silk, was invented in the 1930s in Silsden nearby, and the Hattersley Silk Loom was adapted to weave this new fabric.

 Hattersley Domestic Loom

-The Hattersley Domestic Loom was part of the Hattersley Domestic System that include other machines such as pirn winder and warping mill.
-It was a compact machine, combining all the know how and precision engineering of the nineteenth century with the need for a treadle operated loom.
+The Hattersley Domestic Loom was part of the Hattersley Domestic System that include other machines such as the pirn winder and warping mill.
+It was a compact machine, combining all the know-how and precision engineering of the nineteenth century with the need for a treadle-operated loom.